mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 False :: Bool
 ```

 As you probably anticipated, the value False has type Bool as well.
 So True and False are of the same type.
-In Haskell - quite resonably - True and False are the **only** values of the type Bool.
+And in Haskell - quite resonably - True and False are the *only* values of the type Bool.

-Contrary to `:t`, the `<value> :: <type>` syntax **is** a part of Haskell language.
+Contrary to `:t`, the `<value> :: <type>` syntax *is* a part of Haskell language.
 And this should already hint at something to you.
-If a langauage has a dedicated syntax to express a sentence "\<value\> has type \<type\>", it means that this language has to treat types fairly seriously.
+If a langauage has a dedicated syntax to express the sentence "\<value\> has type \<type\>", it means that this language probably treats types fairly seriously.

 As we will soon see, types are at the very heart of programming in Haskell.
 As a matter of fact, sometimes when coding in Haskell you will be thinking about types *more* than about actual values!

-And while we are here, note that the name of the type - `Bool` - is also written starting with big letter in Haskell.
+And while we are here, note that the name of the type - `Bool` - is also written starting with big letter in Haskell, just like the names of values.
 This will be important later.

-We will now start writing some actual code.
+Let's now start writing some actual code.
 We will still use `ghci` to run it, but we need to write it in an actual file.

-So create a file called `lesson_1.hs`.
-Note the `.hs` suffix.
+Create a file called `lesson_1.hs` (in REPL I linked, the file is already created for you and is called `main.hs`).
+Note the `.hs` suffix, which represents Haskell source code files.

 You can create that file anywhere you want.
 You can also create and edit it with any type of text editor you desire.
-I would recommend using Visual Studio Code, which has many handy plugins for working with Haskell files.
+I would recommend using [Visual Studio Code](https://code.visualstudio.com), which has many handy plugins for working with Haskell.

 After you've created the file, make sure to be - using the terminal - in the same directory where the file is located.
 To do that, you can leave `ghci` by running `:q`.
 Then switch directories to a proper one and run `ghci` command once again.

 In `ghci` try loading the file, by running:

 ```
 :l lesson_1.hs